hanabi/hanabi.github.io/Reference.md

 * Normally, when a player performs a *Gentleman's Discard*, they know the **exact** identity of the card that they are discarding.
 * However, sometimes a *Gentleman's Discard* can occur where, from your perspective, the card could have been two different things.
 Does this mean that the *Gentleman's Discard* "gets" **both** of the cards?
 * No, it does not.
 By convention, even if it looks like the player could not have known the true identity of the card, the *Gentleman's Discard* only gets the specific other matching card.
 (The reason for this is that it allows players to act upon asymmetric information.)
+* In extremely rare circumstances, *Double Gentleman's Discard* can be legal.
+This is covered in the expect section of the document, but can be safely ignored for non-experts.

 ### The Baton Discard